-Redux is good at state management and React is to create UI components.
-You can connect React and Redux manually but there is a great tool that makes the task in a straightforward way.
+Redux is good at state management, and React is for creating UI components.
+You can connect React and Redux manually, but there is a great tool that makes the task in a simple way.
 It is the “react-redux” package.

 The “react-redux” creates the “Provider” component and the “connect” function.Continue reading “[Redux] react-redux”

 [Redux] Redux Overview